openresty/lua-nginx-module/README.markdown

 Data Sharing within an Nginx Worker
 ===================================

-**NOTE: This mechanism behaves differently when code cache is turned off and should be considered a DIRTY TRICK.
-Note that backward compatibility is NOT guaranteed and that there may be other undesirable consequences.
-A new data sharing mechanism will be designed later.**

 To globally share data among all the requests handled by the same nginx worker process, encapsulate the shared data into a Lua module, use the Lua `require` builtin to import the module, and then manipulate the shared data in Lua.
 This works because required Lua modules are loaded only once and all coroutines will share the same copy of the module.
 Note however that Lua global variables WILL NOT persist between requests because of the one-coroutine-per-request isolation design.